-This workshop builds off the Oral History Association 2020 panel Telling COVID's Stories: Implications for the Field which was livestreamed on YouTube on Wednesday, Oct.
-21, from 3:30 fo 5 p.m.
-EST. The recording of the session is linked above.
-The OHA 2020 panel followed Jason M. Kelly's September 2020 article in OHR titled "The COVID-19 Oral History Project: Some Preliminary Notes from the Field" where he discussed the challenges of the Covid-19 Oral History Project launched by IUPUI in April 2020.
+This workshop builds off the Oral History Association 2020 panel Telling COVID's Stories: Implications for the Field which was livestreamed on Youtube on Wed.
+Oct.
+21 from 3:30-5pm EST. The recording of the session is linked above.
+The OHA2020 panel followed Jason M. Kelly's September 2020 article in OHR titled "The COVID-19 Oral History Project: Some Preliminary Notes from the Field" where he discussed the challenges of the Covid-19 Oral History Project launched by IUPUI in April 2020.
 The Covid-19 Oral History Project has partnered with JOTPY to make Covid-19 oral histories available to the public.

-In this workshop, academics and oral historians Jason M. Kelly (COVID-19 Oral History Project at IUPUI), Carmen Coury (Southern Connecticut State University), Stephen Sloan (Baylor University), Denise Milstein (Columbia University), Maggie Rivas-Rodriguez and Jackie Pedota (VOCES Project), and Doug Boyd (Louie B. Nunn Center for Oral History at University of Kentucky) will discuss the process of organizing, interpreting, and analyzing Covid-19 oral histories after collection.
+In this workshop, academics and oral historians Jason M. Kelly (COVID-19 Oral History Project at IUPUI), Carmen Coury (Southern Connecticut State University), Stephen Sloan (Baylor), Denise Milstein (Columbia), Maggie Rivas-Rodriguez and Jackie Pedota (VOCES Project), and Doug Boyd (Louie B. Nunn Center for Oral History at U of Kentucky) will discuss the process of organizing, interpreting and analyzing Covid-19 oral histories after collection.

 Register for this or any of the other workshops in our series: https://tinyurl.com/yxz4cm97.
 (Zoom links will be provided to all registrants.)

-Journal of a Plague Year: An Archive of Covid-19 (JOTPY) collects stories to document the pandemic and its impact.
+Journal of a Plague Year: An Archive of Covid-19 (JOTPY) collects stories to document the pandemic & its impact.
 We are a consortium of curators from across the world.
-Marissa C. Rhodes, PhD, is currently serving as an ACLS Emerging Voices Post-Doctoral Fellow at Arizona State University where she serves as a curatorial lead for JOTPY.
+Marissa C. Rhodes, PhD, is currently serving as an ACLS Emerging Voices Post-Doctoral Fellow at Arizona State Unviersity where she serves as a curatorial lead for JOTPY.